Heisenbergin18/quantum-computing-foundations/README.md

 A hands-on portfolio documenting my journey into quantum computing, with a focus on bridging physical chemistry concepts with quantum algorithms and optimization techniques.

 ## 🎓 About Me
-**MSc in Physical Chemistry** exploring quantum computing applications for molecular simulation and electronic structure problems.
+**MSc in Physical Chemistry** exploring quantum information science, simulation and computing applications for molecular simulation and electronic structure problems.
 This repository showcases practical implementations from the Qbraid QuSyn specialization and independent projects.

 ## 🚀 Featured Projects